3 Types of Policy Management Systems, and Their Problems

-An effective policy and procedure management system can collect signatures on important documents.
+Quality policy management tools let you collect signatures on important documents.

-For companies using mixed media policy management systems, the sign-off process often involves printing a PDF document, then scanning the signed version back onto the drive.
-This leaves a lot of room for error.
+If you’re using a shared drive, the sign-off process usually involves printing a PDF document, signing it, and scanning it back onto the drive.
+Not only is this process time consuming, but it leaves room for error.

 Using a shared drive may cut down on some of the costs associated with paper filing, but it has some of the same pitfalls.
-Administrators still have to spend a lot of their time maintaining and distributing policies and procedures.
+You’ll still have to spend a lot of time maintaining and distributing documents.